awsdocs/amazon-forecast-developer-guide/doc_source/API_CreateDataset.md

 +  * `Domain` * and * `DatasetType` * \- Each dataset has an associated dataset domain and a type within the domain\.
 Amazon Forecast provides a list of predefined domains and types within each domain\.
 For each unique dataset domain and type within the domain, Amazon Forecast requires your data to include a minimum set of predefined fields\.
 +  * `Schema` * \- A schema specifies the fields in the dataset, including the field name and data type\.

 After creating a dataset, you import your training data into it and add the dataset to a dataset group\.
 You use the dataset group to create a predictor\.
-For more information, see [Datasets and Dataset Groups](howitworks-datasets-groups.md)\.
+For more information, see [Importing Datasets](howitworks-datasets-groups.md)\.

 To get a list of all your datasets, use the [ListDatasets](API_ListDatasets.md) operation\.